dmbarbour/wikilon/docs/ABC_Minimalist.md

 ### Compilation

 I'm not sure how to go about compilation of term rewrite programs.
 I'm certain it's been done (and a quick Google search confirms this).
-But even if I couldn't compile those programs, I can at least compile functions that are 'complete' in the sense of accepting a finite number of arguments and producing a finite number of results.
+But let's just assume I won't succeed much at compilation in cases where I cannot completely apply a value.

+That still leaves a useful subset: given a compiled subprogram, I can wait to evaluate until I have a sufficient amount of input for its *arity* before applying.
+I can also ensure the arguments are fully evaluated.
+Thus, the problem reduces to evaluation of a more conventional, purely functional program.
+And if need arises, I can easily flip back to a compiled program's source to perform some partial applications or whatever.

 Aside from compilation, it would be convenient to at least support *compaction* of bytecode, such that I'm touching less memory during evaluation, copying less memory during iteration, etc..